base9-theme/base9-templates/TEMPLATE_GUIDE.md

 # Template Development Guide
 This guide explains how to make a Base9 for you favorite app from both design and development stand point.

-In order to be accepted, you should follow this guide as close as possible.
+For now, it only covers simple apps, where to change a theme, you need to generate a theme file and copy it to the apps config.

+There are 3 step writing a new template:
-1. Create a folder under templates/[app-name].
+1. Create a folder under templates/{app-name}.
 2. Write mustache file(s) following style guide.
 3. Write `config.yml`, which will be used to generate README.md.

 Follow `templates/alacritty` as example.
-4. Use `scripts/generate_readme.sh` to generate README.md

 TODO(CONTRIB): Add github action to auto generate readme.